MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 Here are the steps you'll follow:

 1. Create a new group for `<device group name goes here>`.
-For example: "Disabling NetExt" device group.
+For example: `Devices with NetExt disabled`.

 2. Exclude that group from the existing Network Filter (NetExt) configuration.